Endodontist vs. General Dentist – Who should perform your tooth’s root canal work?

 b) Advantages offered by general dentists.

-The benefits associated with choosing an endodontist to perform your work won't play a significant role in all cases.
-As we discuss below, not all root canals pose a great challenge.
+That’s because not all root canal procedures pose a great challenge.
 And in the case where your own dentist is more than capable of performing your work, there are certain advantages that having them do so can offer.

-And because your dentist and their staff already know you too, they may be more accommodating with scheduling, billing, and insurance issues than an endodontist's office would be.
+And because your dentist and their staff already know you too, they may be more accommodating with scheduling, billing, and insurance issues than an endodontist’s office might be.

-- Convenience. - In some parts of the country just finding an endodontist may be relatively difficult.
+In some parts of the country, just finding an endodontist may be relatively difficult.
 Getting to one may require a trip to a nearby metropolitan area.
 Or if one travels to your town, it may just be on selected days.

-- Treatment continuity - Having just one person perform all of the different procedures your tooth requires might offer some benefit in terms of scheduling.
+Having just one person perform all of the different procedures your tooth requires can sometimes offer a benefit.

 General dentists vs. endodontists. – Treatment success rates.